Sammy99jsp/gameboy-em/README.md

 ## CPU

-In this implementation, the CPU is a struct of unions - which allows for registers to be accessed in pairs and directly all at once.
+In this implementation, the CPU is a struct of unions - which allows for registers to be accessed in pairs and directly all at once:
 ```c
 union {
   nn BC;